geogardenclub/geogardenclub.github.io/docs/develop/testing.md

 Use coverage information wisely.

+## Run the simulator with test data

+During test design, it can be helpful to run the simulator with the test data loaded into it.
+That way you can "walk through" various interactions and see what the system will do before writing the test.

+To facilitate this, you can run `lib/main_test_fixture.dart` using your IDE of choice.
+This file is very similar to `lib/main.dart`, except that it does the necessary Riverpod overrides so that the system will load the test fixture data and will login to the user jennacorindeane@gmail.com.

 ## Continuous integration

 It would be sweet to run the integration tests each time there is a commit to main.